Top 12 MTF Transition Essentials

 As with many of the other items on this list, nail polish is another way to express yourself.
 Having painted nails can be empowering and affirming, and it's easy to learn to do on your own (especially since a lot of salons are closed because of the pandemic right now)!
 If you want more details about the types of nail polish there are, you can check out this article!

 Not all nail polish is created equal, and some contain toxic ingredients that can harm you and your nails!
 For example, formaldehyde is commonly used in nail polish to harden nails, but over time can cause your nails to weaken and become brittle.
 They can also harm the environment, since when they're thrown away, these chemicals can seep into the soil.
-Butter London offers a wide range of nail products that are free from all of these toxic ingredients.
-They offer a great selection of colors and nail polish types as well, so you can fully express yourself through your nails!
-(They even offer nail care treatments, in case your nails need a little TLC.)
+Try and find products that are free from all of these toxic ingredients!

 Transitioning is a journey, and it can't be rushed!
 Patience is an absolute must-have in any transition, and believe us, it pays off!
 While things may not be moving as fast as you might like, if you take time to look back, you'll be surprised at how far you've already come (it helps if you keep a journal, so you can have more insight into the changes in your mindset and emotions)!